-Rachel Moore I have lived I St Germans for the past 14 years and have held many different roles within the village’s education provisions and Bridge’s Federation.
-I graduated from Westminster College, Oxford in 1998 with a Batchelor of Education degree and taught in both Surrey and Norwich before moving to St Germans to have my first child, now 14 years old!
-After 2 more children and many years working as a supply teacher at all 3 of the Bridge’s Federation schools, I was delighted to be offered my current post as year 1 & 2 class teacher at St German’s.
-Since moving to St Germans, I have played an active role on both the St German’s pre-school committee and governing body.
+Rachel Daboo I have lived I St Germans for the past 17 years and have held many different roles within the village’s education provisions.
+I graduated from Westminster College, Oxford in 1998 with a Batchelor of Education degree and taught in both Surrey and Norwich before moving to St Germans to have my first child, now 17 years old!
+After 2 more children and many years working as a supply teacher at all 3 of the federated schools, I was delighted to be offered my current post as year 1 & 2 class teacher at St German’s.
+Since moving to St Germans, I have played an active role in establishing a Preschool in the academy and the LIT.

 My ‘spare time’ is now usually spent on a football pitch, supporting my 2 sons or being a taxi for my daughter, driving her to her friends, town or dancing lessons!

-Toni Clarkstone I moved to the St Germans 10 years ago and my youngest daughter joined the school in Year 4 and now she has just started University.
-I began helping at St Germans School reading with the children and progressed on to achieve Higher Level Teaching Assistant (HLTA) qualification.
-I now have the role as PSA across all the schools supporting parents and children.
-I have been a staff governor for 5 years and working across all 3 schools gives me the knowledge I need to support the schools, staff and children at our governors meetings.
+Toni Clarkstone I moved to the St Germans 14 years ago and my youngest daughter joined the school in Year 4 and now she has just started University.
+I began helping at St Germans reading with the children and progressed on to achieve Higher Level Teaching Assistant (HLTA) qualification.
+I now have the role as PSA across all the academies supporting parents and children.
+I am staff LIT governor working across all 3 academies gives me the knowledge I need to support the academies, staff and children at LIT meetings.